On this page:

 For countless generations, Traditional Owners have cared for Country and waterways, maintaining the health and flow of water and sustaining connections to place, each other, animals, ancestors, culture and Country.

-The new Strategy will link with the Victorian Government’s commitments to self-determination for Traditional Owners, including Water is Life – Traditional Owner Access to Water Roadmap.
+The new strategy will link with the Victorian Government’s commitments to self-determination for Traditional Owners, including Water is Life – Traditional Owner Access to Water Roadmap.
 The Strategy will play an important role in increasing Traditional Owner roles and decision-making in the management of waterways, delivering benefits for all Victorians.

 Waterways and surrounding riparian land provide habitat for thousands of species of fish, insects, birds, mammals and plants – all dependent on healthy, thriving waterways.